The Affidavit of Merit in Medical Malpractice Lawsuits

 Also, remember that the person who swears to the contents of the affidavit (and signs it under oath) may actually be your attorney, not an expert witness.
 Different states have different requirements for the affidavit.

 A number of states let you file the affidavit within a certain amount of time (such as 90 days) after the initial complaint has been filed.
-If your state requires that an affidavit of merit be filed alongside the medical malpractice complaint, your lawsuit could be dismissed if you do not comply with that requirement.
+If your state requires that an affidavit of merit be filed alongside the medical malpractice complaint, your lawsuit could be dismissed if you don't comply with the requirement.

-Depending on the court, you may receive additional time to secure an affidavit after filing your lawsuit -- or to show why you couldn't obtain the affidvavit -- but your best course of action is to comply with the rules and file your affidavit at the same time as you file your lawsuit.
+Depending on the court, you may receive additional time to secure an affidavit after filing your lawsuit—or to show why you couldn't obtain the affidavit—but your best course of action is to comply with the rules and file your affidavit at the same time as you file your lawsuit.

 Constitutional Arguments Against the Affidavit of Merit Requirement

-There is an often heated debate about the constitutionality of the affidavit of merit requirement in medical malpractice cases, or in any kind of civil lawsuit for that matter.
+There is longstanding debate about the constitutionality of the affidavit of merit requirement in medical malpractice cases, or in any kind of civil lawsuit for that matter.

 Those opposed to the requirement argue it violates due process and equal protection rights afforded by the U.S. Constitution.
-In other words, it unconstitutionally deprives individuals of access to the courts.
+In other words, it unconstitutionally deprives injured patients of access to the courts by creating an extra procedural hoop for them to to jump through, compared with, for example, someone filing a personal injury lawsuit over a car accident (where no affidavit of merit or other additional filing is required).

 Make the Most of Your Claim